Image created from existing images:

 “Wakey, wakey Mogul!”
 Came the booming voice of Colonel Gregory Masters.

 The Stranger was woken abruptly by the noise.
 He was in a small cell, a pane of glass between him and the Colonel.
 The escape, Malum, Astarte; had it all been a dream?
-He was wearing the plain white shirts, white pants and white shoes he had been wearing previously.
+He was wearing the plain white shirt, white pants and white shoes he had been wearing previously.
 The Colonel was dressed in his full military uniform with a pair of sunglasses covering his eyes.

 “Rise and shine boy, I’ve got a big day planned for you.”
 He continued more calmly.